 Dr. Ellen Haring is a senior fellow with Women in International Security where she directs the Combat Integration Initiative.
 Her research and work focuses on women and gender in the military.
-Haring is a West Point graduate, a retired Army colonel and a Distinguished Visiting Professor at the U.S. Army War College.
+Haring is a West Point graduate, a retired Army colonel, and an Adjunct Associate Professor at Georgetown University where she teaches courses on Human Security and Women, Peace and Security.
 She holds a PhD in Conflict analysis and Resolution from George Mason University.
 Haring has been a guest speaker on foreign and domestic news shows including: BBC Radio, CNN, PBS News Hour, National Public Radio, and Voice of America.
 She guest lectures at universities and colleges and has been invited to address members of Congress.
 Haring’s recent publications include:

 - “Make Women Register for the Draft” US News and World Report (June 22, 2016)